 We deepened our understanding of the ecology of plants and animals in the area through dialogues with local residents and by conducting environmental impact assessments, and considered measures to contribute to preserving biodiversity from the design stages.

-As a result, we plan to create planting sites within the Sendai Gamo Biomass Power Plant site that utilize the vegetation of native and local species that inhabit the Gamo tidal flats while referring to the opinions of local university experts, etc.
+As a result, we have created planting sites within the Sendai Gamo Biomass Power Plant site that utilize the vegetation of native and local species that inhabit the Gamo tidal flats while referring to the opinions of local university experts, etc. -

 RENOVA has always placed an emphasis on squarely and sincerely addressing the concerns of local communities associated with the construction and operation of power plants, and engaging in open dialogue from the earliest stages of development.